How to File a Family Appeal or Writ Petition in Islamabad High Court & Peshawar High Court — Timeline & Steps?

 Post-hearing, the court pronounces judgment, which is appealable to the Supreme Court within 30 days if aggrieved.

 This process demands meticulous documentation.
-Appellants frequently consult family court appeal lawyers in Islamabad to draft robust appeals.
+Appellants frequently consult family court appeal lawyers to draft robust appeals.

 Timeline for Family Appeals in IHC